Tuatara-VFX/TFlow/README.md

 - Output Downsample (green)

   Increase this value as much as possible to get the smallest motion vectors texture and thus save runtime performance.
-  Don't increase the value if the blending looks worst.
+  Don't increase it if the blending looks worst.
-  Changing this value doesn't affect the processing speed.
+  Changing this doesn't affect the processing speed.

 </details>